apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 ### <a name="check"/> Check

 ```
-java -jar oak-run.jar check PATH [--mmap] [--journal JOURNAL] [--notify SECS] [--bin] [--head] [--checkpoints all | cp1[,cp2,..,cpn]]  [--filter PATH1[,PATH2,..,PATHn]] [--io-stats]
+java -jar oak-run.jar check PATH [--mmap] [--journal JOURNAL] [--notify SECS] [--bin] [--last <REV_COUNT>] [--head] [--checkpoints all | cp1[,cp2,..,cpn]]  [--filter PATH1[,PATH2,..,PATHn]] [--io-stats]
 ```

 The `check` tool inspects an existing Segment Store at `PATH` for eventual inconsistencies.
-The algorithm implemented by this tool traverses every revision in the journal, from the most recent to the oldest.
-For every revision, the actual nodes and properties are traversed, verifying that every piece of data is reachable and undamaged.
+The algorithm implemented by this tool traverses every revision in the journal, from the most recent to the oldest, stopping at the first consistent occurence.
+The actual nodes and properties are traversed, verifying that every piece of data is reachable and undamaged.
+If `--last` option is present, the tool will start with the most recent revision and will go back in the history at most `<REV_COUNT>` revisions.
 Moreover, if `--head` and `--checkpoints` options are used, the scope of the traversal can be limited to head state and/or a subset of checkpoints.
 A deep scan of the content tree, traversing every node and every property will be performed by default.
 The default scope includes head state and all checkpoints.

 The optional `--mmap [Boolean]` argument can be used to control the file access mode.
 Set to `true` for memory mapped access and `false` for file access (default is `true`).